-Although I've referred to selected parts of the publications to illustrate the relevance, I've considered these in their entirety.
+Although I've referred to selected parts of the publications to illustrate their relevance, I've considered them in their entirety.

 I acknowledge that the 2009 and 2012 reports and the "Dear CEO" letter aren't formal guidance (whereas the 2013 finalised guidance is).
-However, the fact that the reports and "Dear CEO" letter didn't constitute formal guidance doesn't mean the importance of these should be underestimated.
-These provide a reminder that the Principles for Businesses apply and are an indication of the kinds of things a SIPP operator might do to ensure it's treating its customers fairly and produce the outcomes envisaged by the Principles.
-In that respect, the publications which set out the regulators' expectations of what SIPP operators should be doing also go some way to indicate what I consider amounts to good industry practice, and I'm therefore satisfied it's appropriate to take these into account.
+However, the fact that the reports and "Dear CEO" letter didn't constitute formal guidance doesn't mean their importance should be underestimated.
+They provide a reminder that the Principles for Businesses apply and are an indication of the kinds of things a SIPP operator might do to ensure it's treating its customers fairly and produce the outcomes envisaged by the Principles.
+In that respect, the publications which set out the regulators' expectations of what SIPP operators should be doing also go some way to indicate what I consider amounts to good industry practice, and I'm therefore satisfied it's appropriate to take them into account.

-It's relevant that when deciding what amounted to good industry practice in the BBSAL case, the Ombudsman found that "the regulator's reports, guidance and letter go a long way to clarify what should be regarded as good practice and what should not."
+It's relevant that when deciding what amounted to have been good industry practice in the BBSAL case, the Ombudsman found that "the regulator's reports, guidance and letter go a long way to clarify what should be regarded as good practice and what should not."
 And the judge in BBSAL endorsed the lawfulness of the approach taken by the Ombudsman.

-I'm also satisfied that Westerby, at the time of the events under consideration here in Mrs M's case, thought the 2009 Thematic Review Report was relevant, and thought that it set out examples of good industry practice.
+I'm also satisfied that Westerby, at the time of the events under consideration here, thought the 2009 Thematic Review Report was relevant, and thought that it set out examples of good industry practice.
 Westerby did carry out due diligence on Abana.
 So, it clearly thought it was good practice to do so, at the very least.

-Like the Ombudsman in the BBSAL case, I don't think the fact the publications, (other than the 2009 and 2012 Thematic Review Reports), post-date the events that took place in relation to Mrs M's complaint, mean that the examples of good practice these provide weren't good practice at the time of the relevant events.
-Although the later publications were published after the events subject to this complaint, the Principles that underpin these existed throughout, as did the obligation to act in accordance with the Principles.
+Like the Ombudsman in the BBSAL case, I don't think the fact the Dear CEO letter of July 2014 post-dates the events that took place in relation to Mr C's complaint, mean that the examples of good practice they provide weren't good practice at the time of the relevant events.
+Although the Dear CEO letter was published after the events subject to this complaint, the Principles that underpin it existed throughout, as did the obligation to act in accordance with the Principles.